How to Get a Competitive Edge With Your Real Estate Biography

 It’s hard to feel inspired while staring at a blank page.
 So instead of starting from scratch, why not check out how top realtors put together their own real estate biography?

 Famous and top producing real estate agents take great care to protect their public image.
-Which is why they typically hire professional copywriters to put together their bio.
+Which is why they typically hire professional copywriters to put together their compelling bio.

 If you want the best possible About Me page, it may be worth hiring a professional copywriter to do it for you.
 But if you’d rather DIY it (after all, who knows you better than yourself?) you can learn a lot by studying the experts.